This past week, our youngest had a really rough time. Really rough.

 Tried the Chinese herb sludge again.
 No way was he taking that.

 Offensive stuff came out of his nostrils.
 Lots of it.
-No wonder his eardrum had burst.

 Next morning, same nose rinse.
 Same stuff came out.
 Very unpleasant–but to this mom's eyes there was something beautiful about this yucky mess.
 (Amazing what bodily fluids we can handle when they are our child's, isn't it:-)?)